lusingander/serie/README.md

 | ----------------------------------------- | ------- | ---- |
 | [kitty](https://sw.kovidgoyal.net/kitty/) | ○       |      |

+### Terminal multiplexers

+Terminal multiplexers (tmux, Zellij, etc.) are not supported.

 ### Reporting Compatibility

 Please share your experience with other terminal emulators on the [Discussions](https://github.com/lusingander/serie/discussions/29).